 We wait no more.
 For the time has come when the Sick and tired are sick of being tired.
 Shedding the old ways of wailing, crying, and begging for change Hands up?
 If only to protect the face, block the blows and counterpunch the systemic plan to oppress.
 Let us pray and protest.. maneuver

 Timeless. ….an extraction of falsehood.
 Overcoming the destruction in the neighborhood.
-Riding along the path the true unification, navigating gentrification.
+Riding along the path to true unification, navigating gentrification.
 And so, my soul seeks the mastery of self I wake early to read the books on my shelf: From Walker’s Jubilee to Washington’s Up From Slavery I search for answers in the pages of

 I am indeed American.
 Distant and destructive.
 I AM, the man who once bore the pain from the proof of the swords that slashed the innocent souls.
 Deemed honorable and desolate, I hold my ground, like a massive painting leaning against the wall.
 On the wall of justice, wrestling with those teeth clinching moments of